WBBH-TV

 WBBH-TV (channel 20, cable channel 2), branded as Gulf Coast NBC, is a television station licensed to Fort Myers, Florida, United States, serving as the NBC affiliate for Southwest Florida.
-It is owned by Hearst Television, which provides certain services to Naples-licensed ABC affiliate WZVN-TV (channel 26) under a local marketing agreement (LMA) with Montclair Communications.
+It is owned by Hearst Television and operated alongside Naples-licensed ABC affiliate WZVN-TV (channel 26).
 The two stations share studio facilities on Central Avenue in Fort Myers; WBBH-TV's transmitter is located along SR 31 in unincorporated southeastern Charlotte County.

 WBBH-TV went on the air in December 1968 as the second station in Fort Myers; it has been an NBC affiliate since its first day on air.
 Waterman Broadcasting owned WBBH from 1979 to 2023; WBBH took over most of the operations of what is now WZVN-TV in 1994.
 The two stations have separate newscasts with separate anchors, though they share reporters, news resources, and—as of 2025—a common news brand.

 History

 Buerry, Burgess, and Hoffman: Early years

 In 1967, two companies petitioned the Federal Communications Commission (FCC) to add channels in the ultra high frequency (UHF) band to the table of usable TV channels in Fort Myers.
 Acting on the proposals from Kenneth Schwartz and Hubbard Broadcasting, the FCC allotted channel 20 in January 1968.
 That May, Broadcasting-Telecasting Services, Inc., headed by former WMYR sales director and announcer Joseph Buerry Jr., applied for channel 20, proposing a station with an intensive focus on local programming, and an emphasis on local news.
 No other group applied, and Broadcasting-Telecasting Services received a construction permit in July.
 It announced its intention to be a primary NBC affiliate with a secondary ABC affiliation.
 Buerry, along with investors Jackson Burgess and Howard Hoffman (also formerly of WMYR), gave the station its call letters—WBBH-TV.

 The studios were finished by the start of December, with erection of the station's transmitting tower in Lehigh Acres still ongoing.
 The station began broadcasting on December 18, 1968.
 Previously, Miami's WCKT had imported NBC programming into Fort Myers by way of a translator on channel 70; Tampa's WFLA-TV had been carried alongside WCKT on most area cable systems.

 After nearly six years, Buerry resigned as president in August 1974; he had been visible on air presenting station editorials.
 (Note: Buerry was then hired as WEVU's general manager in 1976, remaining there until 1980.)
 Hoffman became the general manager at a time when the station was suffering financially, though it had begun to turn a profit in 1972.
 The station lost ABC programs to a new station in Naples, WEVU (channel 26), at this time as well.